 - Marienburg, in Warhammer Fantasy Roleplay, is based pretty closely on the real-world Amsterdam.

-- Tabletop Game/Shadowrun's version of Hamburg is not only called "Venice of the North", it actually is one due to massive flooding in the early 21st century submerging large parts of the city, creating a maze of canals.
+- Shadowrun's version of Hamburg is not only called "Venice of the North", it actually is one due to massive flooding in the early 21st century submerging large parts of the city, creating a maze of canals.

-- Atelier Iris 3 takes place in a City of Canals.
-The gonolas are rowed by a fairy.
+- Atelier Iris 3 takes place in a City Of Canals.
+The gondolas are rowed by a fairy.

-- The capital of water planet Hillys, from Beyond Good And Evil.
+- The capital of water planet Hillys, from Beyond Good & Evil.

 - Founder's Falls in City of Heroes is basically the game's Nob Hill, and has lots of canals running through the neighborhood proper to allow for yachting.